 Bank transfers may not be the most cost effective way to send money to Mexico for amounts in few thousands.

 But for large sums, like US$10,000 or more, it makes sense to transfer through a bank.
-This is because banks charge fixed fees, so no mater how much you transfer the fee is always the same.
+This is because banks charge fixed fees, so no matter how much you transfer the fee is always the same.

 Citibank is the cheapest of banks when it comes to making international money transfers.
 It only charges as low as US$25 per international transfer.
 If you have a Citigold or Citi Priority account, you pay even less – US$17.50.
 Citigold Private Clients don’t pay any fees.